kyapwc/respondio-task/README.md

 Why is my eslint config so basic?
 - Decided for simple config as its a small project and not needed for full-scale linter

+Why did I use the `product.sku` as the `product-id`?
+- In warehousing, generally products are categorised or sorted based on this `SKU`, so I went with this approach.

 <a id="clean-and-sort-transactions"></a>
 ## Task 2: Clean & Sort Transactions
 ### Requirement